aci-ref/facilitation_leading_practices/activities/02-outreach.md

 A poster with highlights of either the resources available or a use case, or both, is another valuable tool to use when doing outreach.
-This can be either a printed poster, or can be a monitor showing a slideshow of use cases and informational materials.
+This can be either a printed poster or can be a monitor showing a slideshow of use cases and informational materials.
 While often these are created for an external event, they can also be displayed at the ACI organization, especially when the location is one that is visited by the user base and any visitors to the organization.
 A Facilitator or any other ACI staff can use these as talking points on the ACI resource and its usage when meeting with either established or new users.

 <a name="handouts"></a>